iRB-Lab/py-ga-VRPTW/README.md

   100     x100      y100       q100       e100        l100          s100
 ```

-**Remarks:**
+> [!NOTE]
+>

-1. All constants are integers.
+> 1. All constants are integers.
-2. `CUST NO.` 0 denotes the depot, where all vehicles must start and finish.
+> 2. `CUST NO.` 0 denotes the depot, where all vehicles must start and finish.
-3. `K` is the maximum number of vehicles.
+> 3. `K` is the maximum number of vehicles.
-4. `Q` the capacity of each vehicle.
+> 4. `Q` the capacity of each vehicle.
-5. `READY TIME` is the earliest time at which service may start at the given customer/depot.
+> 5. `READY TIME` is the earliest time at which service may start at the given customer/depot.
-6. `DUE DATE` is the latest time at which service may start at the given customer/depot.
+> 6. `DUE DATE` is the latest time at which service may start at the given customer/depot.
-7. The value of time is equal to the value of distance.
+> 7. The value of time is equal to the value of distance.
-8. As a backup, you can download a zip-file with the 100 customers instance definitions<sup>[2][100-customers]</sup> [here][100-customers-zip].
+> 8. As a backup, you can download a zip-file with the 100 customers instance definitions<sup>[2][100-customers]</sup> [here][100-customers-zip].

 #### JSON Format
 For the further convenience, a Python script named `text2json.py` is written to convert problem instances from the **text file format** to **JSON format** and stored under the `data/json/` directory.
 Like the text files, each JSON file is named with respect to its corresponding instance name, e.g.: the JSON file corresponding to problem instance **C101** is `C101.json`, and locates at `data/json/C101.json`.